vhiz/task1/README.md

 npm run dev
 ```

-then change directory to the server
+then change the directory to the server

 ```
 cd server